Listing View

 Full Arch

-Dental implants are used when tooth loss has resulted in gaps appearing between teeth and can be viewed as being replacement roots to which, cosmetic teeth can be fixed.
-They are also important in that they underpin and shore up adjacent teeth.
+Dental implants are used when tooth loss has resulted in gaps appearing in between teeth and can be viewed as being replacement roots upon which, cosmetic teeth can be attatched.
+They are also important in that they underpin and support adjacent teeth.

 Whilst side effects are {extremely|very rare, they include damage to the jaw, nerves and neighboring teeth.

-Yes, it is possible however please note that it takes approximately four months for the gums to fully repair themselves which involves shrinkage and for that reason the implants have to be adjusted.
+Yes, it is possible however please note that it takes more or less four months for the gums to fully heal which involves shrinkage and as a result the implants will need to be adjusted.

-Yes of course and just as with genuine teeth they have to be correctly cleaned otherwise it can cause plaque and infection as well as gum disease.
+Yes of course and just as with real teeth they have to be properly cleaned otherwise it can lead to plaque and infection as well as gum disease.

-It is not any sorer than having a tooth extracted which obviously depends on your pain tolerance and the type/amount of anesthetic utilised.
+It is not any sorer than having a tooth extracted which clearly depends upon your pain threshold and the type/amount of anesthetic used.

-Normally not because it needs a specialist to be there but it may be a chargeable service offered by the dental practice.
+Normally not because it requires an anesthetist to be in attendance but it may be a chargeable option offered by your dentist.

 Jane and our patient Douglas McNeil in ourĀ practice having had a rugby injury corrected – gum shields are us!!